James Clerk Maxwell: Electromagnetism

 Maxwell was proved correct, and his quantitative connection between light and electromagnetism is considered one of the great accomplishments of 19th-century mathematical physics.

 Maxwell also introduced the concept of the electromagnetic field in comparison to force lines that Faraday described.
 By understanding the propagation of electromagnetism as a field emitted by active particles, Maxwell could advance his work on light.
 At that time, Maxwell believed that the propagation of light required a medium for the waves, dubbed the luminiferous aether.
 Over time, the existence of such a medium, permeating all space and yet apparently undetectable by mechanical means, proved impossible to reconcile with experiments such as the Michelson–Morley experiment.
 Moreover, it seemed to require an absolute frame of reference in which the equations were valid, with the distasteful result that the equations changed form for a moving observer.
-These difficulties inspired Albert Einstein to formulate the theory of special relativity; in the process, Einstein dispensed with the requirement of a stationary luminiferous aether.
+These difficulties inspired Albert Einstein to formulate the theory of special relativity; in the process, Einstein dispensed with the luminiferous aether as "superfluous".

 Einstein acknowledged the groundbreaking work of Maxwell, stating that:

 One scientific epoch ended and another began with James Clerk Maxwell.

 He also acknowledged the influence that his work had on his relativity theory:

 The special theory of relativity owes its origins to Maxwell's equations of the electromagnetic field.